kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/Sign.md

 ## Constraints

 1. Seven-Segment Display & Controls
-- Must have waterproof controllable display viewable in the daylight (1000 nits for daylight or 3426 total Lumens [8]) and from the road capable of showing number of open parking spots
+- Must have waterproof controllable display viewable in the daylight (1000 nits[8]) and from the road capable of showing number of open parking spots
 - Must have a microcontroller with at least a 14 Digital output PINs, RX/TX PINs, and capable of connecting a external wireless communication module to connect to the
 - Must have a power circuit rated for switching display LEDs on/off using microcontroller output PIN voltage and power from separate subsystem